nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 tags: [send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_payload.html
-summary: "Send Document capability - The structure of the payload to be used for all use cases of the Send Document capability."
+summary: "Send Document capability - the structure of the payload to be used for all use cases of the Send Document capability"
 ---

 ## Payload message requirements ##